Guest Behaviour, Safety and Security Policy

 Safety and security are everyone’s responsibility, including staff / management team and all guests.
 All guests must attend the mandatory muster drill taking place at the beginning of each voyage, and follow all other safety instructions issued by the master and/or Captain, security or the management team.

-If you become aware of an injury to yourself, an injury to another guest or of unsafe or possibly illegal or life-threatening behavior during your voyage, you should immediately report this to the vessel’s security or other management team.
+If you become aware of an injury to yourself, an injury to another guest or of unsafe or possibly illegal or life-threatening behaviour during your voyage, you should immediately report this to the vessel’s security or other management team.
 This may be done by seeking the assistance of a crew member.
-If you do not immediately report an injury or unsafe / illegal / life threatening behavior this delay may cause the personnel on board the voyage or any other relevant persons to be unable to effectively respond to the situation or injury.
+If you do not immediately report an injury or unsafe / illegal / life threatening behaviour this delay may cause the personnel on board the voyage or any other relevant persons to be unable to effectively respond to the situation or injury.

 A reporting delay may also cause the vessel to be unable to properly preserve information or evidence and may cause a delay in notifying the proper law enforcement or other Government officials where this is necessary.